awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ecs-taskdefinition-containerdefinitions.md

 `VolumesFrom`  <a name="cfn-ecs-taskdefinition-containerdefinition-volumesfrom"></a>
 The data volumes to mount from another container\.
 *Required*: No
-*Type*: List of [Amazon ECS TaskDefinition VolumeFrom](aws-properties-ecs-taskdefinition-containerdefinitions-volumesfrom.md) property types
+*Type*: List of [VolumeFrom](aws-properties-ecs-taskdefinition-containerdefinitions-volumesfrom.md) property types

 `WorkingDirectory`  <a name="cfn-ecs-taskdefinition-containerdefinition-workingdirectory"></a>
 The working directory in the container to run commands in\.